 Absolutely!
 Pelvic floor physical therapy can significantly improve urinary control, bowel control, and muscle coordination.

+For example, many patients report fewer trips to the bathroom and reduced pad usage.
 Additionally, addressing pelvic floor dysfunction can alleviate pain during intercourse and improve overall quality of life.
 With a success rate of over 75% for biofeedback exercises, according to the Cleveland Clinic, the benefits are well-documented.

 How much does pelvic floor rehab cost?

-Total cost will depend on the number of sessions required, which can range from a few weeks to several months.
+The cost of pelvic floor rehab can vary and is often covered by insurance.
+If paying out of pocket, then session fees can range from $100 to $300 per visit, depending on the therapist’s experience and location.
+The total cost will depend on the number of sessions required, which can range from a few weeks to several months.
 Many clinics offer package deals that can reduce the per-session cost.

 Conclusion